MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 1. With the **Business Idea.docx** document still open in Microsoft Edge, in the Copilot pane, enter the following prompt:

     ```
-    Suggest a name for my cleaning business
+    Suggest a name for my cleaning business.
     ```

-1. Review the suggestions and select a name for your cleaning company (or continue prompting to find a name you like).
+1. Review the suggestions and select a name for your cleaning company (or continue prompting for more suggestions find a name you like).
+When you have chosen one, let Copilot know which one - for example, enter `Let's go with the first one.`.
-1. Enter the following prompt, replacing *Contoso Cleaning* with the company name of your choice:
+1. Ensure that the **Business Idea** document is still open in the main browser page, then enter the following prompt:

     ```
-    Write a business plan for "Contoso Cleaning" based on the information in this document.
-Include an executive summary, market overview, and financial projections.
+    Based on the contents of this document, create a business plan for my cleaning business.
     ```

 1. Review the response.
 Then in the Microsoft Word pane, in the **File** menu, create a new blank document.
 Close the **Designer** pane if it opens and change the name of the new document from *Document* to `Business Plan`.